jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 Compare fine-tuned model and pre-trained model, how much performance gain we get?
 We conducted an experiment using pre-trained ResNet50 on ImageNet, by chopping off the last classification layer, the rest of the model serves as a feature extractor.

+The result is demonstrated in the table below:

 | hit@k  | pre-trained | fine-tuned |
 |--------|-------------|------------|